juanacopello/juanacopello/README.md

 ### Hi there 👋 I'm Juana

-:female_detective: I am a journalist and I currently work at the Digital Narratives Team at<a href=https://www.lanacion.com.ar/autor/juana-copello-13450/ target=_blank>LA NACION</a>, a national newspaper in Buenos Aires, Argentina.
+:female_detective: I am a journalist and I currently work at the Digital Narratives Team at <a href=https://www.lanacion.com.ar/autor/juana-copello-13450/ target="_blank">LA NACION</a>, a national newspaper in Buenos Aires, Argentina.

 :iphone:	I’m interested in how different types of media, design and technology come together with communications and journalism to create not only new ways of telling stories but also a value-added product for readers and audiences.